 We’ve talked a lot over the last few years about low-spin drivers looking fast and long when getting fitted on a launch monitor, and for 2020 the phenomenon is true for fairway woods, too.
 Low-spinning, less forgiving models dominate the top of our test data charts.

-We say that as a word of warning, so you’re not suckered in by numbers when getting fitted for fairways.
-There was only one fairway among our longest five models of the year that wasn’t either a low spin or lightweight model – TaylorMade’s SIM Max.
-And thanks to seeing just 15 yards of carry drop-off between on and off-centre hits, the Max also turned in a top-three performance for forgiveness, too.
+We say that as a word of warning, so you’re not suckered in by numbers when getting fitted for a fairway wood.
+There was only one fairway wood among our longest five models of the year that wasn’t either a low spin or lightweight model – TaylorMade’s SIM Max.
+And thanks to seeing just 15 yards of carry drop-off between on and off-centre hits, the TaylorMade SIM Max was also one of the top-three most forgiving fairway woods of 2020.

-That means this cracking looking fairway gets a “Best of 2020” stamp of approval from us.
+That means the TaylorMade SIM Max fairway wood gets a “Best of 2020” stamp of approval from us.
 If you struggle launching a fairway wood from the deck, or predominantly hit shots down the right side of the course, have a look at the higher-lofted, draw-biased SIM Max D instead.

 Lofts: 3 (14.5°) / 5 (17.5°) / 7 (20.5°) / 9 (23.5°)